d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 :label:`sec_mf_hpo`

 Training neural networks can be expensive even on moderate size datasets.
-Depending on the search space, hyperparameter optimization usually requires tens to hundreds of function evaluations to find a well-performing hyperparameter configuration.
-Even if a single training run takes only an hour, we might have to wait several days for HPO to complete.
-As we have seen in the :numref:`sec_rs_async`, we can significantly speed up the overall wall-clock time of our HPO process by exploiting parallel resources, however, this does not reduce the total amount of compute that we have to spend.
+Depending on the configuration space (:numref:`sec_intro_config_spaces`), hyperparameter optimization requires tens to hundreds of function evaluations to find a well-performing hyperparameter configuration.
+As we have seen in :numref:`sec_rs_async`, we can significantly speed up the overall wall-clock time of HPO by exploiting parallel resources, but this does not reduce the total amount of compute required.

-*Can we speed up the evaluation of hyperparameter configurations?* Methods such as random search allocate the exact same amount or resources (e.g., number of epochs, training data points) to each hyperparameter configuration.
-:numref:`img_samples_ls`  depicts learning curves of a set of neural networks trained with different hyperparameter configurations.
-After a few epochs we are already able to visually distinguish between well-performing and poorly-performing configurations.
-However, learning curves are noisy, and we might still require the full amount of 100 epochs to identify the best performing configuration.
+In this section, we will show how the evaluation of hyperparameter configurations can be sped up.
+Methods such as random search allocate the same amount of resources (e.g., number of epochs, training data points) to each hyperparameter evaluation. :numref:`img_samples_ls`  depicts learning curves of a set of neural networks trained with different hyperparameter configurations.
+After a few epochs we are already able to visually distinguish between well-performing and suboptimal configurations.
+However, the learning curves are noisy, and we might still require the full amount of 100 epochs to identify the best performing one.

 ![Learning curves of random hyperparameter configurations](img/samples_lc.svg) :label:`img_samples_lc`

-The idea of multi-fidelity hyperparameter optimization is to allocate more resources to promising configurations and stop evaluations of poorly performing ones early.
+Multi-fidelity hyperparameter optimization allocates more resources to promising configurations and stop evaluations of poorly performing ones early.
-This speeds up the optimization process, since we have a higher throughput of configurations that we can try.
+This speeds up the optimization process, since we can try a larger number of configurations for the same total amount of resources.

 More formally, we expand our definition in :numref:`sec_definition_hpo`, such that our objective function $f(\mathbf{x}, r)$ gets an additional input
-$r \in [r_{min}, r_{max}]$, specifying the amount of resource that we are willing to spend for the evaluation of $\mathbf{x}$.
-We assume that the error $f(\mathbf{x}, r)$ decreases with $r$, whereas the computational cost $c(\mathbf{x}, r)$ increases (the latter should be affine linear in $r$).
-Typically, $r$ represents the number of epochs for training the neural network.
-But also other resources are possible, such as the training dataset size or the number of cross-validation folds.
+$r \in [r_{min}, r_{max}]$, specifying the amount of resources that we are willing to spend for the evaluation of configuration $\mathbf{x}$.
+We assume that the error $f(\mathbf{x}, r)$ decreases with $r$, whereas the computational cost $c(\mathbf{x}, r)$ increases.
+Typically, $r$ represents the number of epochs for training the neural network, but it could also be the training subset size or the number of cross-validation folds.

 ## Successive Halving

 One of the simplest ways to adapt random search to the multi-fidelity setting is *successive halving* :cite:`jamieson-aistats16,karnin-icml13`.
-The basic idea is to start with $N$ configurations, for example randomly sampled from the configuration space, and to train each of them for $r_{min}$ epochs only (e.g.,
+The basic idea is to start with $N$ configurations, for example randomly sampled from the configuration space, and to train each of them for $r_{min}$ epochs only.
-$r_{min} = 1$).
 We then discard a fraction of the worst performing trials and train the remaining ones for longer.
 Iterating this process, fewer trials run for longer, until at least one trial reaches $r_{max}$ epochs.

 More formally, consider a minimum budget $r_{min}$, for example 1 epoch, a maximum budget $r_{max}$, for example `max_epochs` in our previous example, and a halving